Atlas Peak residents file suit after Napa County Okays Mountain Peak Vineyards construction

 The Soda Canyon Group alleges in its complaint filed Sept.
 20 that Napa County violated state laws and local rules when it approved the project without a full in-depth environmental impact report, according to the lawsuit filed in Napa County Superior Court.
 The protesting neighbors want Napa County to set aside its decision to approve the winery’s use permit.

-Mountain Peak Vineyards entails about 33,400 square feet of caves and an 8,000-square-foot tasting room at the place a residence owned by Dr. Jan Krupp and family, along with a 6,400-square-foot covered outdoor crush pad and work area.
+Mountain Peak Vineyards entails about 33,400 square feet of caves, an 8,000-square-foot tasting room, along with a 6,400-square-foot covered outdoor crush pad and work area.
 Most of its winemaking operations would be underground.

 Under the approval, the winery can welcome up to 60 visitors a day and up to 275 visitors a week.
 In addition, the winery can host one big event a year for up to 125 guests and two smaller ones for up to 75 people each.